 Most financial professionals use net worth as a measure of wealth.
 Your net worth is your assets minus your liabilities, or what you own, minus what you owe.

 Assets-Liabilities = Net Worth

 What level of net worth is wealthy? $1M? $5M? $10M?

 Once again, it depends on who you ask.

 The rich aren’t necessarily wealthy.
-And the wealthy don’t always appear to be rich.
+And a wealthy person doesn’t always appear to be rich.

 When we think of “rich,” we think of the visible signs of money we’re socialized to recognize, like fancy cars, big homes, and designer clothes.
-But even though the “rich” have a high income, some spend money as fast as it comes in.
+Yet even though the “rich” have a high income, some fall victim to lifestyle creep and spend money as fast as it comes in.

-The wealthy focus more on growing their wealth and creating more options in their lives – by not spending on the things they don’t value.
+The wealthy focus more on growing their assets to achieve the ultimate goal of creating more options in their lives – by not spending on the things they don’t value.